AsgerJon/WorkToy/CONTRIBUTING.md

 - Write clear, concise commit messages in the imperative mood, like "Add featureX" or "Fix bugY".
 - Begin the commit message with a capital letter.
-- Do not end the commit message with a period.

 ### Pull Requests